dawg/site/guide/installation.md

 Downloading and installing `Vusic` should only take a few minutes.
 It is a fairly small file (compared to other DAWs) sitting at a mere `93.2 MB`.

 ::: warning
-Building cross-platform is not as easy as it seams.
-Therefore, we only support Linux at the moment until we can configure our pipelines to build Vusic for `Windows` and `MacOS`.
+Building cross-platform is not as easy as it may seem.
+Therefore, we only support Linux at the moment until we can configure our pipelines to build `Vusic` for `Windows` and `MacOS`.
 :::

 ## System Requirements